GreatApe42069/dogechat-android/README.md

 A secure, Đecentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
 No internet required, no servers, no phone numbers - just pure encrypted communication.

-This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackbits/bitchat), maintaining 100% protocol compatibility for cross-platform communication.
+This is the **Android port** of the original [dogechat iOS app](https://github.com/jackjackdoges/dogechat), maintaining 100% protocol compatibility for cross-platform communication.

 ## Install Đogechat